nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## Introduction

-WhenFree is a chatbot that helps you find common free time among your and your friends, using just the NUSMODS links to your school timetable.
+WhenFree is a scheduler chatbot that helps you find common free time among your and your friends, using just the NUSMODS links to your school timetable.

 WhenFree is for NUS students who want to save time gathering their friends' schedules to set up a meeting, whether for a long project discussion or a quick meal.
 With an easy-to-use command line interface, anyone can